mhrezvannia/AgriSense-Mini/README.md

 This is presented as a practical model-inspection feature, not as a full out-of-distribution detection system.

-### CV-Ready Summary
-Designed and implemented a multi-modal agricultural AI pipeline combining PyTorch-based image and fusion models with scikit-learn baselines for metadata-driven classification.
-Evaluated representation quality, robustness under mild distribution shift, confidence behavior, and lightweight explainability, and built a Streamlit demo for interactive model inspection.

 ### Future Work
 - Replace the synthetic sample set with a real agricultural image dataset plus real metadata